NFL Playoff Odds

-When it comes to sports betting, there is nothing more popular than the National Football League.
-Bettors in Illinois help keep that trend alive.
+When it comes to Illinois sports betting, there is nothing more popular than the National Football League.
+Bettors in the Prairie State help keep that trend alive.

 The NFL regular season is full of games that draw the majority of sports bets each week, and the sportsbooks handle more betting during NFL season than any other stretch of the year.
 Since there is one game a week for each team, bettors can research and focus their NFL betting strategies.

 When the NFL playoffs roll around, the action heats up.
 Players, coaches and fans are all keyed in on the upcoming weeks and the road to the Super Bowl.

 As the postseason advances, interest on the sports betting side increases as well until the arrival of the Super Bowl and the flood of wagers that comes with it.
 From typical bets like moneylines, point spreads and totals, to prop bets, in game betting and futures, the NFL postseason is a bustling time for legal sportsbooks.

 We’ve assembled a short guide on how to bet on the NFL playoffs at legal and regulated Illinois sportsbooks.
 Read on.

 See below for the latest live odds at Illinois online sportsbooks for the NFL Playoffs and Super Bowl 57.
 Click on any odds to go directly to the online sportsbook, claim your bonus and initiate your bets!
 Use the drop-down menu to flip between odds boards.